zekeriyyaa/PySpark-Structured-Streaming-ROS-Kafka-ApacheSpark-Cassandra/README.md

 The data produced by Turtlebot3 will stored into Kafka clusters.

 #### Installation of Kafka and Zookeeper
-We won't address the whole installation process of Kafka and Zookeeper but you can access all required info from [Kakfa & Zookeeper Installation](https://www.linode.com/docs/guides/how-to-install-apache-kafka-on-ubuntu/).
+We won't address the whole installation process of Kafka and Zookeeper but you can access all required info from [Kafka & Zookeeper Installation](https://www.linode.com/docs/guides/how-to-install-apache-kafka-on-ubuntu/).

 After all installations are completed, you can demo Kafka using the given commands:
 ```